Fody/Fody/README.md

   * [AssertMessage](https://github.com/Fody/AssertMessage) Generates 'message' from sourcecode and adds it to assertion.
   * [AsyncErrorHandler](https://github.com/Fody/AsyncErrorHandler) Integrates error handling into async and TPL code.
   * [AutoDependencyProperty](http://blog.angeloflogic.com/2014/12/no-more-dependencyproperty-with.html) Generates WPF DependencyProperty boilerplate from automatic C# properties.
+  * [AutoDI](https://github.com/Keboo/AutoDI) A framework for simplifying the creation of objects that only partially depend on resources in your favorite DI container.
   * [AutoLazy](https://github.com/bcuff/AutoLazy) Automatically implements the double-checked locking pattern on specified properties and methods.
   * [BasicFodyAddin](https://github.com/Fody/BasicFodyAddin) A simple project meant to illustrate how to build an addin.
   * [Caseless](https://github.com/Fody/Caseless) Change string comparisons to be case insensitive.